shuxinyin/SimCSE-Pytorch/README.md

 > ESimCSE: https://arxiv.org/pdf/2109.04380.pdf

 1.database: SNS-B (uploaded)
 > directory: data/SNS-B/

+2.environment
+> torch==1.8.2
+> transformers==4.12.3
+>
+> video card: 3060Ti 8G
+> Due to the limitation of the graphics card, the batch_size is set very small.
+(SimCSE:32, ESimCSE:16).
+> You can try increasing the batch_size to get better results with video memory allowed.

-2.how to run?
+3.how to run?
 > SimCSE： python train.py
 > ESimCSE： python ESimCSE_train.py

-3.Result (un-supervised)
+4.Result (un-supervised)
 **spearman corrcoef** is shown as result below:

 | Model     | un_supervised |